SEB-Core/mongoose-recipes/README.md

 ### Setting Up the .env File

-We will take this string and paste it into our `.env` file under the variable name `MONGODB_URI`.
+You will take this string and paste it into your `.env` file under the variable name `MONGODB_URI`.
 Like this:

 ```txt
 MONGODB_URI=mongodb+srv://<your_username>:<db_password>@<cluster_name>.qscuy.azure.mongodb.net/<database-name>?retryWrites=true&w=majority&appName=cluster_name
 ```

 Yours may look completely different than the example above due to the host and region you selected on setup, and that is fine.
-We need to replace `<db_password>` with our database password.
+After pasting your connection string, you need to replace `<db_password>` with *your* database password.
 Replace the `< >` as well.

 A few of the query parameters at the end are not completely necessary and can be removed also.